 The mapping algorithm for the workload scenarios with multiple active applications is outlined in Algorithm 2, which will be executed in an iterative fashion.
 The starting mapping used in this algorithm is the one derived from Algorithm 1.
 In each iteration, the algorithm first proposes a new mapping for each active application as shown in line 2 of Algorithm 2.
-In this process, the algorithm searches the mapping space using the following greedy pattern: it checks the processors in $U_k$ in descending order to determine whether the KPN application in question has a task or a bundle of adjacent, communicating tasks resident on this processor.
+In this process, the algorithm searches the mapping space using the following greedy pattern: it checks the processors in U_k in descending order to determine whether the KPN application in question has a task or a bundle of adjacent, communicating tasks2 resident on this processor.
 If so, then the algorithm finds a possible substitute processor for the task/adjacent tasks that satisfies the following conditions:

-- (1) The $M'p$ of the new mapping is smaller than the $M_p$ of the old mapping. - (2) If the previous condition cannot be satisfied, then the algorithm tries to find a substitute processor for which the resulting $M'p$ is equal to $M_p$ and $V'p$ is smaller than $V_p$ .
-If the first condition was satisfied, then this condition will never be used in this particular iteration. - (3) The estimated energy consumption of the new mapping should be smaller than the energy budget $b_i$ of the (intra-application) scenario $s_i$ in question.
+- (1) The M'p of the new mapping is smaller than the M_p of the old mapping. - (2) If the previous condition cannot be satisfied, then the algorithm tries to find a substitute processor for which the resulting M'p is equal to M_p and V'p is smaller than V_p .
+If the first condition was satisfied, then this condition will never be used in this particular iteration. - (3) The estimated energy consumption of the new mapping should be smaller than the energy budget b_i of the (intra-application) scenario s_i in question.

-The above process proposes new mappings for those applications that satisfy the conditions (for the other applications, the mapping remains unaltered).
-These newly proposed mappings are either a mapping that has a minimal $M'p$ (if condition 1 has been satisfied) or a mapping with minimal $V'p$ .
-However, in the above process, it can also be the case that there are multiple new mappings proposed for an application, e.g. when there are multiple tasks (or task bundles) that can be remapped and for which the
+This process proposes new mappings for those applications that satisfy the conditions (for the other applications, the mapping remains unaltered).
+These newly proposed mappings are either a mapping that has a minimal M'p (if condition 1 has been satisfied) or a mapping with minimal V'p .
+However, in the aforementioned process, it can also be the case that there are multiple new mappings proposed for an application, for example, when there are multiple tasks (or task bundles) that can be remapped and for which the aforementioned conditions hold.
+In these cases, we use another metric, L, to decide on the final proposed mapping, where the value of L needs to be minimized.
+The metric L tries to capture the performance loss of a task remapping for the application in

-&lt;sup>2Mapping such a task bundle to a single processor is the outcome of the design-time mapping optimization to reduce communication overhead.
+2Mapping such a task bundle to a single processor is the outcome of the design-time mapping optimization to reduce communication overhead.

-ACM Transactions on Embedded Computing Systems, Vol. 0, No. 0, Article 00, Publication date: 0000.
+ACM Transactions on Embedded Computing Systems, Vol. 14, No. 1, Article 14, Publication date: January 2015.